Welcome

 Community Visioning for Edgemere Queens

-Urban Planning, Workshops, Urban Design, Waterfront Resilience
+Urban Planning, Workshops, Urban Design, Community Land Trust, Waterfront Resilience

 Through focused organizing and strategic support, CCCE and Rockaway nonprofit partner RISE worked on a project led by Edgemere community members to articulate and advocate their own response and build a consensus around a vision for socially and ecologically beneficial use of undeveloped, flood-prone city-owned vacant land.